KenKundert/inform/doc/user.rst

 """"""""""""""

 .. py:function:: errors_accrued(reset=False)
+   :noindex:

-:func:`inform.errors_accrued` returns the number of errors that have been reported.
-It calls :meth:`inform.Inform.errors_accrued` for the active informer.
+:func:`errors_accrued` returns the number of errors that have been reported.
+It calls :meth:`Inform.errors_accrued` for the active informer.

 If the *reset* argument is True, the error count is reset to 0.